VEG OF THE MONTH TASTING

 Lettuce for our Schools from Common Ground Farms

-News and views from School Food Service Director Karen Pagano
+News & views from School Food Service Director Karen Pagano

 On May 1, 2017, U.S. Secretary of Agriculture Sonny Perdue announced that the United States Department of Agriculture (USDA) will provide greater flexibility to the federal meal pattern requirements for the purpose of making food choices both healthful and appealing to school age children.